maryash/maryash.github.io/135/projects/S23_project_1/project_1_cs135.md

 g_definitions: [
     "DEFINITION",
     "bad-tempered and irritable",
-    "teacher of the highest rank in a university", "perform (an action, often of unspecified nature)", "not at all"
+    "a teacher of the highest rank in a college or university", "perform (an action, often of unspecified nature)", "not at all"
 ]